kmkr/splendid-nudibranch/content.md

 Location		Gulen, Norway
 Tags			2016 starfish
 Latin			Asterias rubens
-Description		In addition to have the ability to regenerate limbs, most sea stars are able to eat outside of their bodies by moving its stomach inside the prey to ingest it.
+Description		In addition to having the ability to regenerate limbs, most sea stars are able to eat outside of their bodies by moving its stomach inside the prey to ingest it.